Harriet E. Garrison: Physician

-Immediately after graduating, Garrison was requested to go to Franklin Grove, Illinois, to take charge of a large local practice, which she managed successfully until the return of the owner.
-In October 1876, she returned to Dixon and began practice, building up day by day and gaining in public esteem, until she became one of the most prominent general practitioners in the city.
+Immediately after graduating, Garrison was requested to go to Franklin Grove, Illinois, to temporarily oversee a large local practice, which she managed successfully until the return of the owner.
+In October 1876, she returned to Dixon and opened her own medical practice, eventually becoming one of the most prominent general practitioners in the city.
 Beginning when the city numbered about 2,500, she handled all the patient that came to her, driving night and day in country and town, taking the common as well as the uncommon things that were required, including major and minor surgery.
-From December 1890 till February 1891, Garrison removed to New York City to visit hospitals and take the post graduate course at the Post Graduate School of New York, thus improving her skills and becoming familiar with later devices and newer theories.
+From December 1890 to February 1891, Garrison visited New York City to visit hospitals and take the post graduate course at the Post Graduate School of New York, thus improving her skills and becoming familiar with later devices and newer theories.

-Garrison traveled extensively throughout the United States, having visited the points of principal interest from New York to California and to Florida.
-In 1897, her travels were extended to Europe, when she accompanied the delegates to the Twelfth International Medical congress (held in Moscow) through Italy, Switzerland, Germany, and Austria.
-Upon her return in that year, she delivered a lecture entitled "The Women I Met in Russia", before the students of the Steinmann Institute.
+Garrison traveled extensively throughout the United States, visiting New York, California, and Florida.
+In 1897, she travelled to Europe, when she accompanied the delegates to the Twelfth International Medical congress (held in Moscow) through Italy, Switzerland, Germany, and Austria.
+Upon her return in that year, she delivered a lecture entitled "The Women I Met in Russia" before the students of the Steinmann Institute.
 In June 1900, she made plans to travel to Europe to visit the 1900 Paris Exposition and witness the Oberammergau Passion Play in the Bavarian Alps.
 She made an announcement in 1920, that after forty-four years of medical practice, she would specialize in the medical cure of goitre, asthma and beginning tuberculosis.

-She was affiliated with the American Medical Association, the Illinois State Medical Society, and the North Central Illinois Society.
+Garrison was affiliated with the American Medical Association, the Illinois State Medical Society, and the North Central Illinois Society.
 Garrison mentored young women in the medical profession.
 At the 1899 annual alumni meeting of the Alumnae Association of the Woman's Medical School of the Northwestern University, Chicago, Garrison was elected vice-president of the organization.